zbm-dev/zfsbootmenu/testing/TPSReport.md

     - Until the running instance is stopped, the new invocation will spin with a timed message until it succeeds or the user cancels the attempt.

+- [ ] In the recovery shell, in a recovery image, verify networking:
+    - `dhclient` should successfully configure a network interface.
+    - `curl` should successfully retrieve https://get.zfsboot.menu/efi
+    - `mbuffer -I 1234` should start and listen on port 1234, accepting traffic

 ## OS-Specific Image Creation

 - [ ] For each supported distribution [Void, Void Musl, Arch, Ubuntu, Debian],